Attendance and Punctuality Policy

 Please see our attendance leaflets below for full details about attendance at Balshaw's Church of England High School.

 Please report student absence in one of the following ways; by telephone on 01772 421009 (option 1), email email@example.com, or complete the absence form here (or at the bottom of the home page).
 Please supply full details for the absence if you leave a voicemail message, send an email or complete the absence form and note that school may still contact you about the absence if they require further information or clarification.

 The Governing Body of Balshaw’s CE High School adopted a position of not authorising holidays during term time, in line with Local Authority guidance.
 Please be aware that if your child incurs unauthorised absences, the Local Authority may issue a Penalty Notice against you.

-For further information, please see the Attendance and Punctuality Policy.
+For further information, please see the Attendance & Punctuality Policy on our School Policies page.

 It is a legal requirement for parents/carers to obtain the permission of the Headteacher before removing their child from school in order to take any leave in term time.
 Parents do not have an automatic right to take their children out of school for leave during term time and may be issued with a Penalty Notice (£120 per parent per child) if they do so without prior arrangement with the Headteacher.
 The legislation only allows the Headteacher to authorise such leave in exceptional circumstances.

 To apply for a child to be granted leave from school parents should complete the form below and return it to school for consideration well in advance of the proposed leave and before committing to any expense.
 Upon receipt of a request the Headteacher will make a decision as to whether to authorise the absence, being mindful of government regulations and LA guidance.
 It is important that, if you believe exceptional circumstances apply, you provide this information to school at the time of submitting this request.
 Information submitted at a later date will not be considered.
 By definition, exceptional trips should not occur regularly.